murb/twinfield/README.md

-# Twinfield
+# TwinfieldRB

 Twinfield is an international Web service for collaborative online accounting.
-The Twinfield gem is a simple client for their SOAP-based API.
+The `twinfieldrb` gem is a simple client for their SOAP-based API (it is a continuation of the long forgotten `twinfield` gem)

-**Note:** This project started as a clone of the `twinfield`-gem, but [I've been working](CHANGELOG.md) to abstract the soap calls away.
+This project started as a clone of the `twinfield`-gem, but [I've been working](CHANGELOG.md) to abstract the soap calls away.
 Perhaps I'll release this as a gem on its own.
 For now see "Installing > Using Twinfield".

 ## Installing